 That is very unfulfilling for a human mind.

 And the fast pace of society is a given, on that condition.
-The "fast" the refers to the speed by which we move, not the speed by which we develop anything, because most of the fastness is not leading to anything, it is just running on the spot.
+The "fast" then refers to the speed by which we move, not the speed by which we develop anything, because most of the fastness is not leading to anything, it is just running on the spot.

 And I fully agree with you that society would work better if people had more of their own thoughts and wishes involved in their decisions on how to spend their time – it would, mainly, lead to a less fluctuous life in the short term, but also to a broader coverage of topics in the longer term.